 - Environmental through great presence on the bank

-I and I have to say I think he makes some good points.
-For those interested I will try and include a downloadable pdf of Matt’s desk top study HERE.
+And I have to say I think he makes some good points.
+For those interested I have included a downloadable pdf of Matt’s desk top study HERE.

 Conclusion